marcdobler/marcdobler.github.io/src/projects/pico-fish-tank.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](https://github.com/marcdobler/smart_reef/blob/master/LICENSE.md) file for details
+This project is licensed under the GPL-3.0 License.
+Refer to the [LICENSE.md](https://github.com/marcdobler/smart_reef/blob/master/LICENSE.md) file for comprehensive details on the license terms and conditions.